 Skip to Content

-Jennifer began her legal career handing Family Law cases and has been practicing in the area of Family Law for over 25 years.
 Many people facing family law issues want an attorney who is both compassionate and aggressive, a critical combination that is hard to find – unless they engage with Jennifer Fortunato.
 Jennifer’s empathetic listening style and fact-based approach facilitates a trusting relationship with her clients, many of whom are experiencing one of the most upsetting and complicated times in their lives.
 Practical and direct, she helps her clients understand the best and worst-case scenarios and all possibilities in between.
 Jennifer easily conveys this information in layman’s terms so that her clients can determine the best course of action.
+Clients trust Jennifer’s zealous representation in the courtroom, her negotiating skills outside of the courtroom, and her ability to help clients resolve their cases through mediation.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.
 Click here to view recognition methodology.